Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 🕊️ Could This Approach Reduce Global Hostility?
 And End Wars?

 No single philosophy can erase geopolitical complexity.
-But the Lotus Leaf Principle can shift the psychology that fuels conflict.
+But the essence of these principles can shift the psychology that fuels conflict.

 1. It reduces emotional escalation